SudarshanTevari/Devops-tools-Oracle-linux9/README.md

 # Devops-tools-Oracle-linux9

-Installation commands for various DevOps tools
+"Mainly for Oracle Linux 9.x versions"

+This repo usefull during installation of various DevOps tools.

+Just copy and paste the commands.